hyperledger/fabric/test/feature/README.rst

 ===================================
 How Do I Write My Own Feature File?
 ===================================
 The feature files are written by anyone who understands the requirements.
-This can be a business analyst, quality analyst, manager, developer, customer.
-The file describes a feature or part of a feature with representative examples of expected outcomes and behaviors.
+This can be a business analyst, quality analyst, manager, developer, customer, etc. The file describes a feature or part of a feature with representative examples of expected outcomes and behaviors.
 These files are plain-text and do not require any compilation.
 Each feature step maps to a python step implementation.
+When choosing appropriate key phrases when writing feature files, look in the `Helpful Tools`_ section for more information.

 The following is an example of a simple feature file: